KnudsenMorten/SecurityInsight/README.md

   - [5.2 Run analysis (Summary & Detailed)](#step-52a-run-risk-analysis-launcher-in-summary-mode-cmdline)
   - [5.3 AI integration](#step-53a-deploy-openai-instance-to-enable-ai-support-deploy_openai_payg_instance_securityinsightsps1)

 ------

 # Executive Summary
-My customer loves the solution as it allows them to take better decisions on which recommendations to fix – with respect of the criticality level/priority of the asset – combined with lots of contextual risk factors
-To simplify it: you take the first line in the Excel spreadsheet, as it has the highest “risk score”.
-The higher risk score, the more important is the recommendation.

 ### 🧩 What it is